ray-project/ray/doc/source/ray-core/monitoring-debugging/tools.rst

 -------
 Ray collects and exposes the physical stats (e.g., CPU, memory, GRAM, disk, and network usage of each node), internal stats (e.g., number of actors in the cluster, number of worker failures of the cluster), and custom metrics (e.g., metrics defined by users).
-All stats can be exported as time series data and used to monitor the cluster over time.
+All stats can be exported as time series data (to Prometheus by default) and used to monitor the cluster over time.

 See :ref:`Ray Metrics <ray-metrics>` for more details.